rajatbarman/monitor-http-requests/README.md

 monitorHttpRequests(options, response, [Optional Post Data])
 ```

-`options` is expected to be a object which may or may not have these properties {url: "", host: "", headers: {}, path: "", methods: ""}
+`options` is expected to be a object which may or may not have these properties {url: "", host: "", path: "", headers: {}, method: ""}

 `response` is expected to be a object or a JSON string.